mnaoumov/obsidian-dev-utils/README.md

 npx obsidian-dev-utils dev
 ```

 Compiles the development version of your plugin into the `dist/dev` folder.
 If the environment variable `OBSIDIAN_CONFIG_DIR` is set (e.g., `path/to/my/vault/.obsidian`), the command automatically copies the compiled plugin to the specified Obsidian configuration directory and triggers the [Hot Reload](https://github.com/pjeby/hot-reload) plugin, if installed.
+Also `.env` supported.

 #### Lint Code